-CCL, a component of Rutgers Environmental and Occupational Health Sciences Institute (EOHSI), is dedicated to research in multiscale computational chemodynamics and toxicodynamics and environmental and biological informatics.
+CCL is a component of the Rutgers Environmental and Occupational Health Sciences Institute (EOHSI) pursuing research in:

 Objective of the research efforts at CCL is the improvement of procedures for:

 - Predicting transport/fate and quantifying concentrations/depositions of chemicals in multimedia environments (environmental modeling).

 - Estimating multiroute/multipathway exposures of individuals and populations to toxics in various indoor and outdoor microenvironments (exposure modeling).